TurboJET: Routes

 TurboJET provides services between Hong Kong, Hong Kong International Airport, Macau, Shenzhen, and Guangzhou, all located around the Pearl River Delta in southern China.
 The route between Hong Kong and Macau is the busiest, taking approximately one hour to travel the 70 km journey on TurboJET's high-speed vessels.

 In the past, besides the inter-city routes, Turbo Cat operated Hong Kong out-lying routes during the years 1999 to 2000.
 The routes were Central to Tuen Mun (on weekdays), and Central to Tai O (on weekends).
 After the merger, the routes were operated under the TurboJET brand.

 Fleet

-TurboJET is the world's largest operator of Boeing's Jetfoils; all used to belong to the former Far East Hydrofoil, which also used PS-30 and FoilCat.
+TurboJET was the world's largest operator of Boeing's Jetfoils; all used to belong to the former Far East Hydrofoil, which also used PS-30 and FoilCat.
 The former Turbo Cat used Flying Cat and TriCat.

 TurboJET's fleet includes seven major types of vessels (and eight minor vessels), with one of the major types (and two minor types) rented from another company.